waittim/ConVIRT-Colab/README.md

 # Colab Implement: ConVIRT model
+### Contrastive VIsual Representation Learning from Text

-The repo is the Colab implementation of the architecture descibed in the ConVIRT paper: Contrastive Learning of Medical Visual Representations from Paired Images and Text.
+The repo is a Colab implementation of the architecture descibed in the ConVIRT paper: [*Contrastive Learning of Medical Visual Representations from Paired Images and Text*](https://arxiv.org/abs/2010.00747).
 The authors of paper are Yuhao Zhang, Hang Jiang, Yasuhide Miura, Christopher D. Manning, Curtis P. Langlotz.

+Deep neural networks learn from a large amount of data to obtain the correct parameters to perform a speciﬁc task.
+However, in practice, we often encounter a problem: **insuﬃcient amount of data**.

-Based on this repo, we can implement various paired-image-text Contrastive Learning tasks on Google Colab to provide effective pre-training models for transfer learning in the case of insufficient data volume.
+Based on this repo, we can implement various paired-image-text Contrastive Learning tasks on [Google Colab](https://colab.research.google.com/notebooks/intro.ipynb), which enable you to train effective pre-training models for transfer learning with insufficient data volume.

-For more information about Google Colab, please check [Colab Introduction](https://colab.research.google.com/notebooks/intro.ipynb).

 ## Usage